Saturday - Monday, OCTOBER 1 - 3, 2022

 SHOKAI KOSHIKIDAKE SOKE is the Headmaster of Mt.
 Koshikidake Shugendo, and chief priest of Kannon-ji temple where that tradition has historically been centered.
 Aside from being the heir of his family's Shugendo tradition, he trained as a Tendai priest and in the Shugendo of Mt.
 Haguro's Kotaku-ji Shozen-in.
 He has devoted himself to restoring and preserving Shugendo teachings, and spreading them worldwide.
 To this end, in 2005 he founded Koryu Shugen Honshu - a recognized religious organization in Japan.

-Kanjo (empowerments) and instruction in Shugendo practices
+Other kanjo (empowerments) and instruction in Shugendo practices

 Goma (fire ceremony) conducted by Mitsunaga Ajari